Ceejaymar/test_string_to_cut/README.md

 #

-If you would like to see another application I'm working on with routes and services, please take a look at [The Ends  - Ecommerce Backend](https://github.com/Ceejaymar/TheEnds-ecommerce-backend).
+If you would like to see another application I'm working on with more routes and services, please take a look at [The Ends  - Ecommerce Backend](https://github.com/Ceejaymar/TheEnds-ecommerce-backend).

 Thank you!